Back to Top

 PULL

-This project started with the observation that adjacency matrices provide a natural connection from images to graphs.
+This project started with a strange observation that adjacency matrices provide a natural connection from images to graphs.
 Can the data of an image be encoded within the tensions of a network?

 If so, could we create an interactive system where pulling on the network of nodes deforms and contorts the image?